mangalam-research/wed/doc/usage.rst

 Wed is primarily developed using a recent version of Chrome (version 35; versions 26-34 have also been used earlier) and a recent version of Firefox (version 28; versions 20-27 have also been used earlier) for testing.
+The fact that wed is developed using these browsers influences the severity and frequency of bugs you can expect to run into.

 Here is the list of officially supported browsers, in order of decreasing priority:

 * Chrome 35 and higher and Firefox 28 and higher, about equally.